 SaaS offers flexibility and a lower price point.
 However, it also demands ongoing involvement on your part.
 For example, you’ll have a full view of all your data.
 But, you’ll probably need to do your own case building if you want to respond to chargeback through representment.

 With fully-managed service, you outsource all chargeback management activities to professionals.
 This can be a reliable alternative to juggling chargebacks in-house.
 It allows you to take disputes off your plate and focus on running your business.

 The only downside is limited direct insight into the process.
 That’s why it is important to engage a provider who offers accurate, detailed, and user-friendly reporting to track performance and ROI.

-Let’s say you want to handle chargeback prevention in-house.
-A SaaS solution may allow you to more easily monitor data and proactively spot trends.
+It’s possible to combine elements of both to better fit your needs.
+With a hybrid approach, you can deploy a self-management solution to more easily monitor data and proactively spot trends.
 At the same time, you could opt to outsource dispute management for responding to invalid friendly fraud claims.
-You work on preventing disputes, while a third-party provider does the “heavy lifting” of building cases on your behalf.
+You can work on preventing disputes, for instance, while a third-party provider does the “heavy lifting” of building cases on your behalf.

 Is Chargeback Management Software Worth It?

 Yes… if implemented properly.